+855 (0) 86 665 567

 Kbach Kun Khmer Boran ( Martial Art )

 Khmer martial arts date back more than a thousand years, as evidenced by carvings and bas-reliefs in the Angkor temples.
-The martial arts include Bokator, Pradal Serey, Baok Chambab, Kbach Kun Dambong Vèng, amongst others.
+The martial arts include Bokator, Pradal Serey, Baok Chambab, and Kbach Kun Dambong Vèng, amongst others.

 Bokator

-Khmer Bokator , known formally as Labokatao, is a Cambodian martial art form that involves close hand-to-hand combat, ground techniques and weapons.
+Khmer Bokator, known formally as Labokatao, is a Cambodian martial art form that involves close hand-to-hand combat, ground techniques, and weapons.

 Baok Chambab